cpury/lstm-math/README.md

 See the accompanying blog post here: http://cpury.github.io/learning-math/

-Train a Seq2Seq network to predict the result of math equations on the character level.
+Train a LSTM-based Seq2Seq network to predict the result of math equations on the character level.
 Configuration through global variables because I'm lazy.

 Written by Max Schumacher (@cpury) in Summer 2017.
+Updated in Summer 2019.

 ## Preview